endTB aims to find shorter, less toxic and more effective treatments for ‘multidrug-resistant TB’ (MDR-TB) through:

 • two clinical trials

-• advocacy at national and global levels.
+• advocacy at national and global levels

-Covering 18 countries, the project is a partnership between Partners In Health, Médecins Sans Frontières, Interactive Research & Development and financial partners UNITAID and the Transformational Investment Capacity (TIC) of MSF.
+Covering 18 countries, the project is a partnership between Partners In Health, Médecins Sans Frontières, Interactive Research & Development and financial partners Unitaid and the Transformational Investment Capacity (TIC) of MSF.

 You can contact us, or follow us on Twitter.

-PIH MSF MSF UNITAID Médecins Sans Frontières (MSF) Transformational Investment Capacity (TIC) logo
+PIH MSF MSF Unitaid: Save Lives Faster Médecins Sans Frontières (MSF) Transformational Investment Capacity (TIC) logo